 *Ask the Brains: Is the Midlife Crisis a Myth?

 This column asks a question and brings in an expert o answer it.
 The expert is David Almeida who was quoted above and quite a bit of the article listed above is included.

 Is it true that people can have a midlife crisis, or is it a myth?

 “Many people expect that midlife brings forth inevitable crisis, but that idea is not supported by social science.
 In fact, only 26 percent of adults older than 40 reported having a crisis, according to a recent study…”

 Whoa, it actually gives a statistic—one cited in other articles claiming MLC is a myth, by the way.
 I actually think that sounds pretty high.
 Was crisis defined for the survey participants or was it left open?

 Basically these articles dismiss MLC because either not everyone reports having a crisis during their midlife years or crisis is not limited to the midlife years or because it should be considered an opportunity and a blessing instead of a crisis.
 And wouldn’t that be nice if life were always positive?
 But it’s not always that way for everyone.
 We don’t dismiss cancer or depression because not everyone is directly afflicted.
 I understand the desire to undo the idea from the 1970s that MLC was inevitable.
-I like making lemonade from lemons and clouds with silver linings are beautiful images, but that fact is that some clouds bring storms.
+I like making lemonade from lemons and clouds with silver linings are beautiful images, but the fact is that some clouds bring storms.
 Those clouds may be opportunities too, but sometimes the positive stuff comes after going through the trauma.